Department of Health

 The Public Health and Wellbeing Act 2008External Link requires councils to have regard to the state public health and wellbeing plan when developing their municipal public health and wellbeing plans.

 The Victorian public health and wellbeing plan 2019–2023 establishes the Victorian Government’s priorities for improving health and wellbeing in Victoria.
-The plan includes 10 priorities of which 4 are designated as focus areas for additional attention for the duration of the plan:
+The plan includes 10 priorities.

 Evidence-based guidance materials are available online to support actions that contribute to addressing the focus area.
 This guidance is provided for specific settings, including local government.